Guide To Use The Elementor for WordPress

 3. Save Every New Design for Reuse

 The more you work with the plugin, the more creative you become.
-It does feel cool to be creative every single time you’re building a new page.
+It feels cool to be creative every single time you build a new page.

-However, there are times you may want to use a particular design over and again.
-Maybe because you’re so enamored by the creativity or you want to maintain uniformity across your pages.
+However, you may want to use a particular design over and over again.
+Because the creativity so enamors you, or you want to maintain uniformity across your pages.
 You don’t have to remake that design every time you want to use it.

 Saving new designs saves you the stress of redesigning them whenever you need to use them again.